-When moving organisations to the cloud, we often find the biggest pushback against G Suite is the change from Excel to Google Sheets.
+When moving organisations to the cloud, we often find the biggest pushback against Google Workspace (formerly G Suite) is the change from Excel to Google Sheets.
 As a long time user of both Excel and Google Sheets, I can comfortably say that for most applications and user requirements, Sheets is just as capable, and in many occasions more capable than Excel.
 Ben Collins (LinkedIn) summarises this brilliantly in his “Excel2Sheets” blog:

 Fun Fact: Sheets actually has more formulas than Excel – this is due to the fact that Sheets is an online tool, and thus it can tap into sources of information that would otherwise be impossible to get such as live stock tickers, or live currency exchange information.
 The full list of formulas can be found here.